panzerdp/dmitripavlutin.com/content/posts/134-react-usememo/index.md

 type: post
 ---

-From time to time a React components can perform expensive calculations.
+From time to time React components have to perform expensive calculations.
 For example, given a big list of employees and a search query, the component should filter the employees' names by the query.

 In such cases, with care, you can try to improve the performance of your components using the [memoization](https://en.wikipedia.org/wiki/Memoization) technique.